Tâmpa (Brașov): Russian monument (1849-1869)

+Schützenhaus (1865-1916); forestry school

 After 1865, Tâmpa housed the Schützenhaus (the "Shooting range"), soon a favorite with the city's male population.
-Aside from fire practice, the location had a bowling lane and a restaurant; it was decorated with numerous hunting trophies and mannequins dressed in plate armors.
+Aside from fire practice, the location had a bowling lane and a restaurant; it was decorated with numerous hunting trophies and mannequins dressed in plate armor.
 The building was badly damaged by a 1916 fire, and for a long time remained derelict.
 Ultimately, the Dr. Nicolae Rucăreanu High School of Silviculture was raised on the location — the plot remains disputed between the Evangelical Church and the city of Brașov.

+Árpád monument (1896-1916)

 In 1896, upon celebrating the 1000th anniversary of Magyar tribes settling in Pannonia under the leadership of Árpád (see Pannonian basin before Hungary), seven commemorative statues were raised throughout the Kingdom of Hungary.
-On this occasion, a monumental column topped by the statue of a Magyar archer — popularly identified with Árpád himself —, was erected on Tâmpa, causing controversy inside the Romanian community.
+On this occasion, a monumental column topped by the statue of a Magyar archer — popularly identified with Árpád himself — was erected on Tâmpa, causing controversy inside the Romanian community.
 Stone used for the monument had been transported up the slope by a funicular, and the completed monument featured a lightning rod; overall, it cost 22,585 florins to build.

-The new monument was first damaged by a bomb placed at its base, an attack carried out by two terrorists against Hungarian rule (Ilie Cătărău and Timofei Kirilov) in September, 1913.
+In September 1913, the monument was damaged by a bomb placed at its base, an attack carried out by two terrorists, Ilie Cătărău and Timofei Kirilov, who were fighting against Hungarian rule in Transylvania.
 In December of the same year, the monument was heavily damaged by a thunderstorm: the "Árpád statue" fell from atop the column and shattered into pieces.
 In 1916, the remaining parts were detonated by the Romanian Army during its World War I advance into Transylvania (see Romanian Campaign).
 The statue's debris was removed by Communist Romanian authorities in 1966, and the head is preserved by the Parish House of the Reformed Church in Brașov.
 Tâmpa still houses the base of the monument.

+Béthlen Restaurant (1890-1977); marble cross and Brașov sign

 Around 1890, the mountain became home to a restaurant and public house, owned by the patrons of the Schützenhaus and named Béthlen (or Béthlen Grotto) in 1891, in honour of a Hungarian minister who had visited the city during that year.
 Supplied every day by the tenant, who led his donkey up 25 serpentine windings, it became a regular spot for city residents who were attracted by the panoramic scenery of Brașov at nighttime; in 1905, it was equipped with a terrace reaching over the steep slope.
 The restaurant's name was changed to Cabana-restaurant "Tâmpa" ("The Tâmpa Cabin-Restaurant") in 1948.
 On March 23, 1977, the entire building burned down following an accident.
-The terrace and stone recipients for beer are still in place; in 2001, the Brașov County Council erected a marble cross on the perimeter; the lit sign bearing the name Brașov was restored in 2006.
+The terrace and stone beer recipients are still in place.

+In 2001, the Brașov County Council erected a marble cross on the perimeter.
+The lit sign bearing the name Brașov was restored in 2006.